 - Internships may be paid or unpaid.
 Job shadowing experiences are typically unpaid.

-- Note that OCS is unable to provide funding for January 2023 experiences.
+- Note that we are unable to provide funding for January 2026 experiences.
 If the opportunity is not remote, students will be responsible for their own travel and housing expenses.

 FLASH MENTORING MONTH